-The interviews involved people directly or indirectly connected wih fisheries sector professions.
-This study roofed a broad spectrum of patrons with the portray the picture of abundance of fisheries resources and the consumer based circumstances of fisheries sector.
+The interviews involved people directly or indirectly connected with fisheries sector professions.
+This study roofed a broad spectrum of patrons with the portray the picture of abundance of fisheries resources and the consumer-based circumstances of fisheries sector.
 This content offers an insightful viewpoint because the respondents' sample size was carefully chosen.
-The author conducted the interview with 319 personnel which are fishermen, consumer, fish labour, transport labour, vendor of ice shop, aquaculturist, super shop sellers,
+The author conducted the interview with 319 personnel which are fishers, consumer, fish labour, transport labour, vendor of ice shop, aquaculture farmers and super shop sellers,

 The research finding information needed for present investigation was classified between primary and secondary data.
 Interviewing is one of the most often used qualitative techniques for gathering primary information based useful data for research finding.
 Qualitative approaches, particularly in the ways of gathering data that depend on various interactions between researchers and respondents.
 In this inquiry, semi-structured interviewing was performed.
 The following stages were meticulously simulated: a) One-on-one interviews; b) key informant interviews and c) Focus group discussion.

 A semi-structured questionnaire and in-person interviews made up the bulk of the survey's methodology.
 Because of the substantial transportation loss and geographical restrictions during the first year of the epidemic, one-on-one interviews were especially risky.
-To properly assess the impact of the pandemic on the fisheries sector and related livelihoods, the authors conducted the 20 one to one dialogue with fishefolks, aquaculture farmers, dealers, vendors, wholesalers and fisheries sector based labourers.
+To properly assess the impact of the pandemic on the fisheries sector and related livelihoods, the authors conducted the 20 one to one dialogue with fisherfolks, aquaculture farmers, dealers, vendors, wholesalers and fisheries sector-based labourers.
 Participants came from different sub-sectors of the fisheries industry.
 A total number of one-on-one consumer interviews were also done to comprehend the fishing products' value chain better.
 The authors conducted 5 focus group discussions (FGDs) to manufacture the exclusive interview information & scrutinize the industry's probable recovery possibilities from the pandemic.
 During the face-to-face interviews, a few themes that appeared to be contentious were also covered by the F.G.D. participants.
 Fishing villages and fish landings for FGDs hosted homogenous and varied participant groups.

 Results

 The study finds that the epidemic mainly harms those involved in the aquaculture and fishing industries.
-The stakeholders included fishermen, fish farmers, auctioneers, and fish traders (retailers and wholesalers).
+The stakeholders included fishers, fish farmers, auctioneers, and fish traders (retailers and wholesalers).
 Prior to the pandemic, a fish auctioneer sold, on average, 340–260 kg of fish per day. the authors explored that daily fish sale by the sellers sharply plunged 190 kg at the time of lockdown period.
 After the lockdown situation, the authors found that fish sale was increased to 269 kg/ day from 216 kg/day.
 The data on sales indicated that during pandemic era, it was simpler to observe changes in sales in rural than urban areas and that following the lockdown, the situation was also better in urban than rural areas.